bfifield/bfifield.github.io/_pages/about.md

 I have consulted for the Commonwealth of Pennsylvania on their 2018 remedial redistricting, and I am an affiliated researcher at the [Institute for Quantitative Social Science](https://www.iq.harvard.edu/) at Harvard University, where I am also a member of the [ALARM (Algorithm-Assisted Redistricting Methodology) Project](https://alarm-redist.github.io/).
 Prior to graduate school, I was a researcher at the Democratic National Committee.

 You can find my publications and working papers on my [research page](/research/), and my Github page can be viewed [here](https://github.com/bfifield).
-Most importantly, my dog's Instagram page can be found [here](https://www.instagram.com/handsomecharliepup/).